-- Offer a safe and accessible outdoor place (and restroom). - Provide a designated accessible indoor space in case of inclement weather. - Accommodate a regular practice schedule (2 times a week for 90 minutes). - Assist in identifying a site liaison.
+- Offer a safe and accessible outdoor place (and restroom). - Provide a designated accessible indoor space in case of inclement weather. - Accommodate a regular practice schedule of two times a week for about 90 minutes each. - Assist in identifying a site liaison.